 To add to what I’d bought last year I got another seed compendium and gathered seeds from far and wide.
 I wish I’d thought this through a bit more carefully beforehand because it’s possible to plant many things that will be ready after we come back.
 Things like the squash and brassicas will be okay because they won’t be harvested until well into the autumn.
 If I can get those seedlings to a size where I can plant them before I go, those will be fine and depending on reasonable weather over the summer and help from my plot neighbours with watering, they should be able to more or less do the rest themselves.

-So I spent March and April potting things up and all around the house.
-There are little tray pots and tin foil packets full of seedlings.
+So I spent March and April potting things up all around the house.
+There are little trays, pots and tin foil packets full of seedlings.
 Soon every available window sill and shelf in our small house was full of seed trays.
 I did make a small number of purchases, one of which was a heating mat, although it’s only 25 cm long so it only accommodates a couple of trays.

-I chose to try growing some tomatoes and peppers this year. what I didn’t think about beforehand was the gestation period of these plants, most of them take between 70 and 120 days which sounds like a lot but seeing as I’m going to be away for about 78 or so days it means that some things like the tomatoes, for example, which were sown late February, will be ripening right in the middle of our long trip.
+I chose to try growing some tomatoes and peppers this year.
+What I didn’t think about beforehand was the gestation period of these plants, most of them take between 70 and 120 days which sounds like a lot but seeing as I’m going to be away for about 78 or so days it means that some things like the tomatoes, for example, which were sown late February, will be ripening right in the middle of our long trip.
 Add to that the fact that they can’t be stored that long, and it means I’m going to be donating a lot of tomatoes to my friends and I won’t have the benefit of eating them myself.

 I have a lot of peppers and tomatoes, as well as a couple of varieties of cucumbers and squash that could do with a bit of warmth to urge them along.
 Fortunately, my upstairs study/studio enjoys a bit of a greenhouse effect due to double aspect windows, so it’s a nice place for the seedlings.